J. K. Institute of Applied Physics and Technology

-In a span of nearly 60 years, the alumni of the departments have made significant mark in their fields both in India and overseas.
-Some of them are entrepreneurs.
-Alumni include; Shivpal Singh - Scientist ‘F’ RCI, Alok Chaturvedi - Indian Railways, Dr. Shamim Ahmad - Ex-VC Jamia Hamdard, Ranjan Ghosh - Alcatel-Lucent.

 History

 Its foundation stone was laid by Jawaharlal Nehru, the first prime minister of India, on 14 April 1949 and it was formally inaugurated by him on 4 April 1956.
-J. K. Charitable Trust contributed for the construction of the complete building structure of the institute, hence the department's name.
+J. K. Charitable Trust contributed to the construction of the complete building structure of the institute, hence the department's name.

 J. K. stands for "Juggilal Kamlapat", so the full name is "Juggilal Kamlapat Institute of Applied Physics and Technology".

 The department has a long history of collaboration with some of the country's top research institutes such as DRDO.
-The undergraduate course in Computer Science was started in the year 1982 and the post graduate course in Computer Science was started in the year 1986.
-The defense Research and Development organization (DRDO) had selected the institute as a center of Manpower development in the area of Computer Science through which the students were inducted as Scientist B in their organizations up to 1992.
+The undergraduate course in Computer Science was started in the year 1982 and the postgraduate course in Computer Science was started in the year 1986.
+The Defense Research and Development Organization (DRDO) selected the institute as a center of Manpower development in the area of Computer Science through which the students were inducted as Scientist B in their organizations up to 1992.
 After 1992, M.Sc.
-Computer Science program has been taken over as UGC program.
+The Computer Science program has been taken over as a UGC program.

 Location and accessibility

-J. K. Institute is centrally located in the city, inside the Science faculty campus of University of Allahabad (25.4591° N, 81.85202° E).
+J. K. Institute is centrally located in the city, inside the Science faculty campus of the University of Allahabad (25.4591° N, 81.85202° E).
 It is about 4 km from Allahabad Junction.
-J. K. institute is situated near the historic department of mathematics university of Allahabad which was established before establishment of the university in 1887.
+J. K. Institute is situated near the historic Department of mathematics university of Allahabad which was established before the establishment of the university in 1887.

 Academic courses

-The department conducts courses in the fields of Electronics & Communication and Computer Science leading up to the degrees of bachelor of technology, master of technology and master of science.
+The department conducts courses in the fields of Electronics & Communication and Computer Science leading up to the degrees of Bachelor of Technology, Master of technology, and Master of Science.
 These courses have been designed to meet the current challenging demands of the nation.
 The Department offers B.Tech.
 (Electronics & Communication Engineering), B.Tech.
 (Computer Science & Engineering), M.Tech.
 (Electronic & Communication Engineering), M.Tech.
-(Computer Science & Engineering), B.Sc (Computer Science), M.Sc (Computer Science), MCA and D.Phil programs in the field of Computer Science, Electronics and Communication.
+(Computer Science & Engineering), B.Sc (Computer Science), M.Sc (Computer Science), MCA, and D.Phil programs in the field of Computer Science, Electronics, and Communication.